 An elite Australian Navy diver who lost two limbs in a horrific shark attack that changed his life, Paul de Gelder now inspires others to overcome obstacles and champions shark conservation.
 He has been a long-time co-host on the Discovery Channel’s Shark Week.
 He has also been tapped to help promote The Meg, an action-horror film about a 95-foot prehistoric shark starring Jason Stratham.
 Triumphing over tragedy by relying on the mantra that he learned as a young paratrooper in the Australian Army, “Improvise… Adapt… Overcome,” Paul has enthralled and motivated audiences around the world.

 BOOK A DISABLED MOTIVATIONAL SPEAKER TODAY!

-Keep audiences talking long after your event with the experience a handicapped motivational speaker brings to the stage.
+Keep audiences talking long after your event with the experience a handicapped motivational speaker brings to the stage for your 2022 event.
 As the top disabled motivational speakers in the industry, these men and women are engaging, insightful, and favorites of audiences.

 At Leading Authorities speakers bureau, we’ll help you secure the perfect speaker for your program and be there every step of the way to ensure you pull off an unforgettable and successful event.
 Our team of seasoned professionals, which offers more than 30 years of experience in the speaking and meeting planning industry, works with you one-on-one to find the perfect keynote speaker.
 If you’re searching for inspirational speakers with disabilities, we’ll find a speaker that matches your budget, audience, and goals.
 And to make it even better, we handle all the logistics and event add-ons.